 Evaluating the Security of Cloud Services

-Local Storage (microSD Card) Data does not leave your private network, eliminating risk of cloud breaches.
+Local Storage (microSD Card/Base Station) Data does not leave your private network, eliminating risk of cloud breaches.
 Footage is vulnerable to physical theft of the camera or storage card.
+Botslab, Axis

 What Red Flags Should You Watch For When Choosing a Brand?